MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M05-empower-workforce-copilot-finance/2-draft-email-insurance-company.md

 ---
 Copilot in Outlook is an AI-powered tool that can help Finance professionals save time and effort when drafting custom emails and email replies.
 With Copilot, you can quickly generate email drafts that Copilot tailors to your specific needs, without having to spend hours writing and editing them.
 In this training, you use Copilot in Outlook to draft a new email based on a series of user-supplied prompts.

-> [!IMPORTANT]
-> Copilot scenarios in Outlook are only available on a user’s primary mailbox.
+> **IMPORTANT:** Copilot scenarios in Outlook are only available on a user’s primary mailbox.
 They aren't available on a user’s archive mailbox, group mailboxes, or shared and delegate mailboxes that the user has access to.
 Microsoft only supports Copilot for Outlook on mailboxes hosted on Exchange Online.
 Additionally, Copilot in Outlook is only supported in Microsoft 365 work or school accounts and Microsoft accounts with specific email domains.
 It's supported both through Copilot for Microsoft 365 with your Microsoft Entra ID account, and Copilot Pro with your MSA account.
 Any Microsoft account using an account from a third-party email provider can still use Outlook, but won’t have access to the Copilot features in Outlook.

 ### Exercise